If you’ve got a busy day of work ahead, it’s important to stay focused.

-Of course, water isn’t the most interesting drink in the world.
+Although water has it's benefits, it isn’t the most interesting drink in the world.
 If it were, there’d be no demand for the vast amount of soft drinks and sugary fruit juices available in shops.

 Don’t be tempted by them, as they’ll cause a huge spike in your blood sugar levels that will cause an energy crash later in the day.

 If you’re looking for a tasty alternative to plain old H2O, try coconut water.
 Its high electrolyte levels will ensure you stay well hydrated, while it also has very minimal sugar content.